mecano-dn/canonical-lists/README.md

 - ‘02_20250912_mediate_ancient_authors_wiki_labelled_last.csv’

-**Step 3**: ‘03_retrieving_wikidata_info_trismegistos_authors.py’ is the script used to retrieve the QIDs associated with the entries from the ‘Trismegistos authors’ list (akin to what is done in **Use Case 1**).
+**Step 3**: ‘03_retrieving_wikidata_info_trismegistos_authors.py’ is the script used to retrieve the QIDs associated with the entries from the ‘Trismegistos authors’ list (akin to what is done in **Case Study 1**).
 As in **Step 2**, it also retrieves English, French, Latin labels and aliases, as well as writing languages for all queried authors.
 Its main output is the following dataset (an ‘enriched’ version of ‘trismegistos_authors.csv’):

 - ‘03_20250914_trismegistos_ancient_authors_wiki_labelled.csv’